 How is a Power of Attorney Revoked?

-Occasionally, institutions also retain a copy of your Power of Attorney on file.
-It is vital to notify those institutions that the preceding Power of Attorney has become revoked.
+The revoking of a Power of Attorney can be accomplished in a couple different ways.
+You can sign a document declaring a Power of Attorney has been revoked.
+Alternatively, you can prepare a new Power of Attorney stating all preceding documents have been revoked.
+Occasionally, financial institutions retain a copy of your Power of Attorney on file.
+It is vital to notify those institutions that the Power of Attorney has been revoked.

 LaMance, K. (2020, August 03).
 Power of attorney and divorce.
 Retrieved May 25, 2021, from https://www.legalmatch.com/law-library/article/power-of-attorney-and-divorce.html

 Choose the Right Divorce Lawyer in Arizona